 We need to tackle only the probable failure modes.
 This includes the ones in the failure history, the failure modes that are being managed by the current maintenance plans and any probable failures that haven’t happened yet, but are likely to happen in the future.

 When a failure mode occurs, of course, it is not an isolated event.
 Failure effects describe what happens in our asset and in the operating context when a failure mode occurs.
-It will provide the information that we will use to later analyse the consequences of the failures.
+It will provide the information that we will use to later analyze the consequences of the failures.

 We need to include any relevant information related to:

 In the failure effects, we state the facts associated with our failure modes.
-But when we analyse the failure consequences, we perform a qualitative evaluation to determine the importance of that failure mode for our operations.
+But when we analyze the failure consequences, we perform a qualitative evaluation to determine the importance of that failure mode for our operations.
 This analysis will reveal how much this failure matters to us.

 The way we proceed will depend on the type of function we are analyzing since functions can be